Daniel Majstorović

 He started his career with IF Brommapojkarna in his native Sweden.
 After a year with the club, he moved to German side SC Fortuna Köln in 1997, subsequently moving back to Sweden just a year later when he signed for Västerås SK.
-His form then earned him a move to Malmö FF, where he won his first trophy, the 2004 Allsvenskan, and his first international call-up for the Swedish national team in 2003.
+His form then earned him a move to Malmö FF, where he won his first trophy, the 2004 Allsvenskan, and his first international call-up for the Sweden national team in 2003.

 In 2004, he moved to Dutch Eredivisie club FC Twente for a fee of €800,000, and after one season he signed for Swiss Super League side FC Basel for €1.3 million.
 He won the double of league and cup in the 2007–08 season.
 He scored 11 goals in the double-winning season, and finished as the club's second top goalscorer.
 In 2008, then he moved to Greek Superleague side AEK Athens on a free transfer.
 He was released in 2010 due to financial problems at the club and was then signed by Scottish Premier League team Celtic.
 In Scotland, he won the 2010–11 Scottish Cup and 2011–12 Scottish Premier League.

 Club career

 Early career

-Before starting his football career, Majstorović played at the youth level at Övergrans IF and FF Habo.
+Before starting his football career, Majstorović played at the youth level at Övergrans IF and Håbo FF.
 He began his professional career with IF Brommapojkarna in 1995, playing 20 games in his debut season.
 The next year, he only played 14 games and scored once but was still spotted German side Fortuna Köln, who secured his signature in 1997.
 On 15 February 1998, Majstorović made his debut for the club in a 2–2 draw against KFC Uerdingen 05.
 Since making his debut, Majstorović was a first-team regular, scoring his first goal for the club on 14 March 1998 in a 1–1 draw against FC St. Pauli, his only goal in German professional football.